Guru901/Ripress/docs/guides/request/query-params.md

 #### Display Formatting

-The struct implements `Display` to recreate query strings:
+The struct implements `Display` to recreate query strings (NOTE: output is not percent-encoded and is intended primarily for debugging/logging):

 ```rust
 println!("Query string: {}", query);